 - Laundry service is available at nominal charge.

 - A selection of water toys is available onboard (kayak, SUP, etc).

 - Dive certification & logbook

-- Recent medical statement assuring that you are fit for diving (within two years) if you have a medical condition
+- Recent medical statement assuring that you are fit for diving (within one year) if you have a medical condition

 - Complete set of dive gear (BCD, regulator, wetsuit, hood, mask & fins)